annaskoulikari/learninggit/README.md

 | 1   | Copy the contents of your public SSH key.
 You may do this by finding the file in your filesystem and opening it using a text editor to copy its contents.
 Or you may do this by using commands in the command line to copy the contents of the public SSH key files. |
 | 2   | Follow the steps on the hosting service documentation to save your public SSH key in your hosting service account.                                                                                                                                                   |

-You have completed the three steps to set up the SSH authentication method.
+You have completed the three steps to set up the authentication details to connect over SSH.

 ## Create a remote repository